Wireless Emergency Alerts in Germany: Katwarn

 Katwarn was the first alert system in Germany based mainly on smartphone apps and was introduced in 2009.
 The service is provided by the private company Combirisk GmbH.
 Fraunhofer Institute FOKUS developed Katwarn on behalf of the major insurance companies in Germany.

 Katwarn (also known as KATWARN) is an alert and information system that informs the affected citizen in disasters and dangerous situations (e.g. large fires, power outages, bomb finds).
 Since 2011, Katwarn has been in use in Germany in various cities, counties and city states, as well as at the state (Bundesländer) and federal level.
 It can be used, for example, via a smartphone app.
 Registration to the system is free and it currently serves around 2.5 million users.
 The app is available worldwide in the app stores for iPhone, Android and Windows Phone.

 Since July 2017, Katwarn has also been available in Austria.

 BIWAPP

 The warning app BIWAPP is used by some cities and counties for regional and local urgent reports.
 The app also displays the disaster warnings of the BBK and the severe weather warnings of the German Weather Service (DWD).
 All notifications and disaster alerts are sent directly from the officially responsible institutions such as civil protection authorities, municipalities and cities as well as their control centres.

 WarnWetter

-German Weather Service, DWD invented in 2015 a weather warning app, called WarnWetter.
-At the end of 2017, it was used by 4.9 million users.
-In 2017, a private weather forecast company brought suit against DWD, because of its free app in 2017.
+In 2015 the German weather service (DWD) developed a weather warning app called WarnWetter.
+At the end of 2017 it was used by 4.9 million users.
+In 2017 a private weather forecast company brought suit against DWD because of its free app.
 After judgment by the district court of Bonn, there is a free app with commercials and another version for which users have to pay.